Early Cancer Diagnostic Smart System

 Some tumors release substances called tumor markers, which can be detected in the blood.
 A blood test for prostate cancer determines the amount of prostate specific antigen (PSA).
 Higher than normal PSA levels can indicate cancer.
 Recently, a blood test for ovarian cancer, known as CA-125, has become available.
 However, blood tests by themselves can be inconclusive, and other methods should be used to confirm the diagnosis.

 Korea has a high-tech system for organ transplantation.
 The application process is done under the Korean Network for Organ Sharing guidelines in collaboration with medical staff and facilities.
 Each application is evaluated on a case by case basis.
 Korean has the highest scores in many transplant areas.
-In 2005, an organ transplant team from Johns Hopkins Hospital visited Korea for 3-week trainings in living liver transplant.
+In 2005, an organ transplant team from Johns Hopkins Hospital visited Korea for 3-week training in living liver transplant.
 Professor Robert Montgomery from Johns Hopkins Hospital who discovered the surgical technique that resolved the rejection of an organ transplanted from a donor with a different blood type, highly praised Korea’s technique.
 He said that “Korea has the best living liver transplant technique.”
 Transplantation takes 12 hours on average in other countries, but it takes only 6-7 hours in Korea.

 Health screenings in Korea are done using the best technology with experts performing the procedures and analyzing the results.
 Screens are divided into 4 categories: basic comprehensive health screening, intermediate comprehensive health screening, advanced comprehensive health screening and extensive health screening.
 High accuracy diagnoses are guaranteed by excellent medical specialists and the cutting-edge medical equipment, such as DDR, PACS, TLAS, PET-CT, CT, MRI, and RT.